MCP Marketplace

 There are eight ways to use it, depending on what you need:

 The dataset comes with an MCP server whose exact tool surface is deployment-dependent.
-Local deployments can expose up to 23 tools; remote mode omits local update tools, and legislation tools depend on LexFind-backed configuration.
+Local deployments expose all 40 tools; remote mode omits the 2 local-only update tools (update_database, check_update_status) for 38 remote tools.
 You ask a question in natural language; the tool runs a full-text search and returns matching decisions with snippets.

 Start with the remote server.
 Switch to local only if you need offline access.